VISTA: Verification In Sequential Turn-based Assessment: Introduction

 Despite advances in reasoning and retrieval, large language models (LLMs) still hallucinate, producing fluent but false statements that erode user trust and limit deployment in factual settings.
 Existing metrics often treat each generation as isolated text, ignoring the sequential and pragmatic nature of dialogue, where earlier claims constrain or ground later ones.
 Recent analyses \cite{openai2025abstention} further show that factuality progress depends on distinguishing \textit{abstentions}, or when a model declines to answer, from \textit{hallucinations}, which assert falsehoods with confidence.

 We argue that factuality in dialogue should be modeled as a dynamic, turn-based process rather than a static property of text.
-To do so, we propose \textbf{VISTA Score} (\textit{Verification In Sequential Turn-based Assessment}), a framework that reconceptualizes hallucination detection as sequential claim verification.
-Each assistant turn is decomposed into atomic factual statements, verified against trusted references and dialogue history, and categorized by unverifiability type: \textit{contradicted}, \textit{lacking evidence}, \textit{subjective}, or \textit{abstaining}.
+To do so, we propose \textbf{VISTA} (\textit{Verification In Sequential Turn-based Assessment}), a framework that reconceptualizes hallucination detection as sequential claim verification.
+Each assistant turn is decomposed into atomic factual statements, verified against trusted references and dialogue history, and categorized by unverifiability type: \textit{contradicted}, \textit{lacking evidence}, \textit{out-of-scope} (mainly subjective claims), or \textit{abstaining}.
 This decomposition reveals interactions between factual precision, dialogue consistency, and pragmatic appropriateness that prior metrics collapse.
+We focus specifically on retrieval-augmented generation (RAG) settings, where each assistant turn is grounded in a retrieved reference document.
+This scoping sidesteps the broader problem of verifying claims against all possible sources and assessing source authoritativeness, instead targeting the more tractable question of whether a system's outputs are faithful to the evidence it was given.

-Unlike prior work (FActScore \cite{min-etal-2023-factscore}, LLM-as-Judge \cite{zha-etal-2023-alignscore, peisakhovsky2025}), which evaluate isolated responses or conflate unverifiable and subjective content, VISTA captures factual reliability as it unfolds across turns.
+Unlike prior work including FActScore \cite{min-etal-2023-factscore} and LLM-as-Judge \cite{zha-etal-2023-alignscore, peisakhovsky2025}, which evaluate isolated responses or conflate false or unsubstantiated information and subjective content, VISTA captures factual reliability as it unfolds across turns.
 While it also leverages LLMs for claim extraction and verification, these models operate within a structured, turn-based pipeline rather than as monolithic judges, bridging claim-level verification and conversational coherence.

-From a linguistic perspective, this approach aligns with the notion of \textit{common ground}, or the evolving set of propositions treated as shared knowledge \cite{Stalnaker1978-STAA-2,Clark1996}, but adopts a stricter formulation: VISTA tracks what can be established as \textit{verifiably} true, not merely believed.
-Verified and acceptable claims expand this verifiable discourse state, while contradicted or unsupported claims signal breakdowns in factual grounding.
+From a linguistic perspective, the approach aligns with the notion of \textit{common ground}, or the evolving set of propositions treated as shared knowledge \cite{Stalnaker1978-STAA-2,Clark1996}, and with Discourse Representation Theory's model of incrementally constructed meaning \cite{kamp1993discourse}.
+VISTA adopts a stricter formulation than common ground, as it tracks what is established as \textit{verifiably} true, not merely believed.
+However, VISTA also tracks subjective beliefs (a subset of what we refer to as \textit{out-of-scope} claims), since a later turn may contradict a belief or opinion expressed earlier.
+The accumulated knowledge store therefore includes both verified and out-of-scope claims, which supports both faithfulness-to-sources checks and cross-turn consistency.